FOSSEE/st-scripts/using_sage_to_teach/script.rst

 Let us open the worksheet and we see a link called ``share`` on the top right corner of the worksheet.
 Click the link and we get a box where we can type the usernames of users whom we want to share the worksheet with.
-We can even specify multiple users by seperating their names using commas.
+We can even specify multiple users by separating their names using commas.
 Once we have shared the worksheet, the worksheet appears on the home of shared users.